ARMmbed/mbed-os-tools/README.md

 }
 ```

-In below examples we will use the above test specification file.
+The examples below use the above test specification file.

-## Command line usage
+## Command-line usage
-Here we will highlight a few of the capabilities of the Greentea command line interface.
+This section highlights a few of the capabilities of the Greentea command-line interface.
 For a full list of the availble options, please run `mbedgt --help`.

-We will assume for the examples below that the above `test_spec.json` file is in current directory.
+Assume for the examples below that the above `test_spec.json` file is in the current directory.

 ### Listing all tests
-We can use the `-l` argument to list all availble tests:
+You can use the `-l` argument to list all available tests:

 ```
 $ mbedgt -l